dacr/code-examples-manager/README.md

 Code examples are very important, each example is most of the time designed to focus on a particular feature/characteristic of a programming language, a library or a framework.
 They help us to quickly test, experiment and remember how bigger project or at least some parts of them are working.
-And a lot of thanks to [Li Haoyi](https://github.com/lihaoyi) for his wonderful work on [ammonite](http://ammonite.io/) which is probably the best way for code examples and scripting.

 Managing dozens of published code example files as gists (github) and/or snippets (gitlab) is really not easy and time consuming, in particular if you want to keep your examples